Sezzle Fees

 - When a payment is made after its due date or where applicable, any state-required grace period has expired (learn more about late payment fees)

-Sezzle fees are always charged at once with the payment installment they’ve been added to, so you will not see multiple charges from us, but it is possible to have multiple fees on one order.
+Sezzle fees are always charged at once with the payment they’ve been added to.
+Service fees are applied with the down payment once the virtual card order is placed.
+All other fees are charged with the corresponding payment installment once they are paid.
+You will not see multiple charges from us, but it is possible to have multiple fees on one order.
 For example, if you had a late payment fee and a rescheduling fee on the same payment, it would show as a single charge on your payment method like this:

 $Original-Payment-Amount + $Late-Payment-Fee + $Reschedule-Fee = $Total-Charge.